arunnthevapalan/diabetes-prediction-app/README.md

 ```

 ## Run on Docker
-Alternatively you can build the Docker container and access the application at `localhost:8051` on your browser.
+Alternatively, you can build the Docker container and access the application at `localhost:8051` on your browser.
 ```bash
 docker build --tag app:1.0 .
 docker run --publish 8051:8051 -it app:1.0